sjentsch/lsjDocs/Ch05/Ch05_Graphics_5.rst

 Summary
 -------

-Perhaps I am a simple minded person, but I love pictures.
+Perhaps I am a simple-minded person, but I love pictures.
 Every time I write a new scientific paper one of the first things I do is sit down and think about what the pictures will be.
 In my head an article is really just a sequence of pictures linked together by a story.
 All the